 For any strategy, if staked correctly and independent of a prior trade, the maximum loss was zero less commission.
 OK, the maximum profit was break-even, in essence, but the actual barrier to profitability was a really small barrier that you had to cross.

-To get to profitability, all I needed to was refine my entry, exit, staking, market selection or strategy selection.
+To get to profitability, I needed to refine my entry, exit, staking, market selection, or strategy selection.
 Any of those, or some in combination, should do the trick.
 I just needed to be a little better than average to achieve profitability.

 And with that, I set off to cross that barrier.